 Knowing the Paris City Plan Layout will Help you Save Time

-The layout of the arrondissement numbers starts in central Paris, near one of the oldest areas of the city, by the Tuileries and Louvre.
+Arrondissement numbers starts in central Paris, near one of the oldest areas of the city, by the Tuileries and Louvre.
 This is the 1st Arrondissement.
 It then moves out from there with the 2nd being north of #1, and 3rd, 4th, etc. spiraling out from the middle in a clockwise direction.
 Many people liken it to a “snail” shape.

 It’s also good to know most of central Paris is relatively flat but Montmartre (Mount of the Martyr), in the 18th arrondissement, is the highest elevation in Paris.
-The famous church, Sacré-Cœur, sits atop the highest point in the city and its dome is even open to the public (read below).
+The famous church, Sacré-Cœur, sits atop the highest point in the city and its dome is open to the public as well (read below).

 Another fun thing to know about the city is the radial street plan that fans out from a central point at Arc de Triomphe.
 It’s the central connection between the famed street Champs Elysee (with plenty of shopping) and Avenue de la Grande-Armee.
 The view from the top of Arc de Triomphe (which is via stairs and a €12 ticket) is one of our favorites in all of Paris.